-During this difficult time of lockdown and the increased fear and anxiety around COVID-19, mums and mums-to-be with depression, anxiety and low mood may feel more isolated.
+During lockdown there was increased fear and anxiety around COVID-19, with some mums and mums-to-be with depression, anxiety and low mood feeling more isolated.

 As the Perinatal Support Service is a volunteer-led service, they have been very fortunate to have dedicated volunteers continuing to provide emotional support and a listening ear to mums over the phone or via video calls.
 In this blog we hear from Marcia who is currently supporting a mum during COVID-19.

 I have been volunteering with the Perinatal Support Service for 18 months.
 My support usually takes place on a face-to-face basis in the family home.